All Episodes

 One of the many questions is this.

-Why is it any of Barack Obama's business or Debbie Stabenow's business or Christina Roomer's business?
+Why is it any of Barack Obama's business or Debbie Stabenow's business or Christina Romer's business what kind of car you drive?

-Otherwise, people keep driving clunkers.
+Otherwise, people keep driving clunkers, pay more taxes.

 And this is how healthcare is going to work.

-This is the blueprint for all of the mess that's going to Exist in health care.
+This is the blueprint for all of the mess that's going to exist in healthcare.

 What business does Barack Obama have determining what doctor you see?

-What kind of treatment you seek and get?
+What business is it of his what kind of treatment you seek and get?

 What business is it of Barack Obama's what car you drive?